hlefebvr/idol/documentation/basics/first-model.rst

 input parameters for this model.
 Optionally, :math:`J_I\subseteq\{1,...,n\}` is a set of variable indices whose value must be integral.

 The default constructor of :cpp:`Model` can be used to create a new optimization model in idol.
+It takes a single argument which is the "optimization environment" to be used.
+An optimization environment manages optimization objects throughout its lifetime.
+It is thanks to the environment that variables can be added to different models and that idol manages multi-threading implementations.
+Typically, users should define only one optimization environment.

 .. code-block:: cpp

     int main(int t_argc, const char** t_argv) {

+        Env env;

-        Model model;
+        Model model(env);

         // The model has been created!